-Citation with stable link: Philip A. Harland, 'Ichthyophagians: Nearchos and Agatharchides on Fish-eaters around the Arabian Sea (fourth-first centuries BCE),' Last modified November 29, 2022, http://philipharland.com/Blog/?p=9143.
+Citation with stable link: Philip A. Harland, 'Ichthyophagians: Nearchos and Agatharchides on Fish-eaters around the Arabian Sea (fourth-first centuries BCE),' Ethnic Relations and Migration in the Ancient World, last modified February 15, 2023, http://philipharland.com/Blog/?p=9143.

 Comments: Reading through a few posts in category two (to your right) will make quite clear that the line between fiction or fantasy, on the one hand, and reality, on the other, is consistently blurry or sometimes non-existent in Greek or Roman descriptions of the character and activities of far-off peoples (even in works which we tend to call “histories”).
 Frequently, such ethnographic sources are concerned with supposedly paradoxical and amazing practices of unusual peoples as a contrast to the norms or customs of the ethnic group that is the intended audience (often Greeks or Romans).
 Often, these sources are, therefore, rarely suited to accurately reconstructing the historical situations or character of any ethnic groups, beyond perhaps telling us where peoples were and some other basic information.
 But they are excellent sources for unpacking how particular ancient individuals or groups tried to make sense of the world and to express how they understood their own ethnic group’s position in relation to others by speculating on largely unknown foreign peoples.